Skip to content

 ApiLogicServer start

-This will open your IDE; open the readme and follow the directions to create projects.
+This will install the samples and open in your IDE; open the readme and follow the directions to create projects.

 Open the Project in VSCode